-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: plan, document and implement a project based on an area of interest participate in a review of the conduct and outcome of the project including identifying successful outcomes and barriers to completion of the project Context of and specific resources for assessment Assessment must ensure access to: texts and information related to areas of interest that are relevant and familiar to the learner resources to complete the project, such as facilities such as libraries and computers access to appropriate support person/s At this level the learner works independently and uses their own familiar support resources.
-Method(s) of assessment The following suggested assessment methods are suitable for this unit: portfolio of examples related to the completion of the project such as: project action plan journal/log book recording project-related activities collections of samples compiled by the learner such as photos, written materials, visual materials final product of the project direct observation of the learner planning and carrying out the project oral or written questioning to confirm understanding of the actions undertaken to complete the project and difficulties encountered
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+- plan, document and implement a project based on an area of interest - participate in a review of the conduct and outcome of the project including identifying successful outcomes and barriers to completion of the project

+- texts and information related to areas of interest that are relevant and familiar to the learner - resources to complete the project, such as facilities such as libraries and computers - access to appropriate support person/s - At this level the learner works independently and uses their own familiar support resources.

+The following suggested assessment methods are suitable for this unit:

+- portfolio of examples related to the completion of the project such as: - project action plan - journal/log book recording project-related activities - collections of samples compiled by the learner such as photos, written materials, visual materials - final product of the project - direct observation of the learner planning and carrying out the project - oral or written questioning to confirm understanding of the actions undertaken to complete the project and difficulties encountered

-Unit Title Engage with texts of limited complexity for personal purposes
+Engage with texts of limited complexity for personal purposes

-Unit Descriptor This unit describes the skills and knowledge to engage with a range of familiar and less familiar paper and web based text types of limited complexity for personal purposes.
+This unit describes the skills and knowledge to engage with a range of familiar and less familiar paper and web based text types of limited complexity for personal purposes.
 Learners at this level work independently and continue to build and use their own familiar support resources.